fabianschwamborn/clientsideMultidownloadExample/README.md

 - ⚡ **Instant Download**: Download starts immediately with visible progress
 - 🔒 **Client-Side Only**: No server-side processing required - everything runs in the browser

+## Pre-Requirements

+A **server hosting test files with a file list** is required.
+The server must:
+- Provide an `index.txt` file containing a list of available files (one filename per line)
+- Host the actual files referenced in `index.txt`
+- Have CORS enabled to allow browser access

+**Example Setup:**
+The [uncompressableTestfiles](https://github.com/fabianschwamborn/uncompressableTestfiles) repository can be used to quickly set up a test file server with appropriate test files.

 ## Technology Stack

 - **Pure JavaScript** (Vanilla JS - no frameworks)